chrisjsewell/ipypublish/README.md

 Now, if you wanted mainly the same output format but without input and output prompts shown, simply copy this plugin but remove the prompts.tplx_dict.

-Lastly, as default, sections are appended to, so;
+By default, sections are appended to, so;

 ```python
 dict1 = {'notebook_input':'a'}